Early Career Professionals

 As a school psychologist, there are career paths beyond school-based practice that are available to you.
 These paths include serving as a faculty member or administrator, working in private practice or as a school neuropsychologist, and more.
 NASP has fact sheets that discuss these options, explain the challenges and rewards of being an early career academic and help you determine if an academic position could be a good fit for you, and provide insight into the training needed for a career in academia and the domains of responsibility for faculty members.

-School psychology professionals in their first or second year of practice get discounted NASP membership rates!
-We also offer a Leave of Absence membership for those who are working part-time, taking a break from practice to care for children or other relatives, are currently searching for a job, and more.
+School psychology professionals in their first and second years of practice can save on NASP fees!
+You can also use the Leave of Absence membership to help you stay engaged if you work part-time, take a break from practice to care for children or relatives, are currently searching for a job.

 Leadership & Advocacy